Abdullah-6203/Survey-Form-Project/README.md

-# Survey-Form-Project
+# 📝 Survey Form

-A responsive and accessible survey form built using HTML, CSS, and vanilla JavaScript, designed as part of the FreeCodeCamp Web Development curriculum.
-The form collects user feedback with various input types like text, radio buttons, dropdowns, and checkboxes.
-It includes basic validation and clean UI styling, optimized for desktop and mobile devices.
+A clean and responsive survey form built using HTML and CSS as part of the freeCodeCamp Responsive Web Design certification.
+This project demonstrates form handling, input types, labels, and basic layout techniques.

+## 🔧 Built With

+- HTML5
+- CSS3

+## 📱 Features

+- Responsive layout
+- Semantic HTML structure
+- Accessible labels and placeholders
+- Modern styling

+## 🎯 Purpose

+Part of the freeCodeCamp certification to practice form-building fundamentals and responsive design.